Category: C

 🚧 Transportation

-Conway is a charming town located in the U.S. state of Massachusetts.
-It is situated in the western part of Franklin County, nestled in the rolling hills of the Pioneer Valley.
-The town covers a total area of 37.9 square miles, of which 37.6 square miles is land and 0.3 square miles is water.
-Conway is bordered by the towns of Shelburne, Deerfield, Whately, Williamsburg, Goshen, Ashfield, and Buckland.
+Charlestown is a quaint town located in Sullivan County, New Hampshire, United States.
+It is nestled in the Connecticut River Valley, with the Connecticut River forming its western boundary.
+The town has a total area of 38.0 square miles, of which 37.3 square miles is land and 0.7 square miles is water.
+Charlestown is characterized by its rolling hills and rich, fertile soil.

 🌎 Coordinates